Matra MS120

-The Matra MS120 was the fifth and final Formula One car produced by Matra (following the MS9, MS10, MS11, MS80 and MS84).
+The Matra MS120 was the sixth and final Formula One car produced by Matra (following the MS9, MS10, MS11, MS80 and MS84).

 Development

 The MS120 was later developed to become the Matra MS120B, Matra MS120C and Matra MS120D.
 The car was built at Matra's Formula One base at Vélizy-Villacoublay in the southwestern suburbs of Paris, designed under the direction of Gérard Ducarouge and Bernard Boyer.

-For 1970 following the agreement with Simca, Matra asked Tyrrell to use their V12 engine rather than the Cosworth.
+For 1970 following the agreement with Simca, Matra asked Tyrrell to use their Matra Sports V12 engine rather than the Cosworth.
 Jackie Stewart got to test the Matra V12, but since a large part of the Tyrrell budget was provided by Ford, and another significant sponsor was French state-owned petroleum company Elf, which had an agreement with Renault that precluded supporting a Simca partner, the partnership between Matra and Tyrrell ended.

 Matra chose an all French line up with Jean-Pierre Beltoise and Henri Pescarolo for 1970.